 It all started with the Father of our Country, George Washington.
 Eager to commemorate the birthday of the first President of the United States, a federal holiday was created in 1885.
 It was called Washington’s Birthday and it took place on the President’s actual birthday which is February 22.
 In 1971, as part of a nationwide drive to create more long weekend holidays in order to boost travel and commerce, Presidents’ Day was proposed.

-Initially March 4 (the first inauguration date) was suggested as the date for Presidents’ Day, but the long-weekenders won out and Presidents’ Day was set as the third Monday in February.
+Initially March 4 (the first Presidential inauguration date) was suggested as the date for Presidents’ Day.
+However, the long-weekenders won out and Presidents’ Day was set as the third Monday in February.
 It now commonly commemorates both Washington’s birthday and President Abraham Lincoln’s birthday, which is February 12 and was never a federal holiday.

 Ironically, the third Monday in February always falls between February 15 and 21 which means Presidents’ Day will never, ever fall on the actual birth date of either President Washington or President Lincoln.

-An even more powerful ode to US Presidents is the Mount Rushmore National Memorial in South Dakota where the faces of four Presidents were sculpted into stone by Danish-American Gutzon Gorglum.
+An even more powerful ode to US Presidents is the Mount Rushmore National Memorial where the faces of four Presidents were sculpted into stone by Danish-American Gutzon Gorglum.
 Odd fact: Gorglum’s son (who completed the project after his father’s death) was named Lincoln.

 The project was started in 1927 as a way to boost local tourism (build it and they will come).
-Mount Rushmore was named a National Memorial and made part of the National Park Service in 1933–a year before the first 60 foot (18 meter) high Presidential Giant Head was finished.
+Mount Rushmore was named a National Memorial and made part of the National Park Service in 1933, a year before the first 60 foot (18 meter) high Presidential bust was finished.
 President George Washington was first and his image was completed and dedicated on July 4, 1934.